 Cadet: A Cadet is someone 14 and 16 years of age who attends drills and meetings while completing a Pre-Basic program to learn about fire apparatus, their equipment, and some basic fire ground skills.
 Cadets also participate in fire prevention activities and fundraising events.
 Cadets are not able to respond to emergency incidents on fire apparatus.

--Junior – A Junior member is someone 16-17 years old who attends drills and meetings while completing a Pre-Basic program to learn about fire apparatus, their equipment, and some basic fire ground skills.
-Junior members may not respond to emergency incidents on fire apparatus until completing the Pre-Basic program and are still limited in the activities on scene they can participate in.
+Junior: A Junior member is someone 16-17 years old who attends drills and meetings while completing a Pre-Basic program to learn about fire apparatus, their equipment, and some basic fire ground skills.
+Junior members may not respond to emergency incidents on fire apparatus until completing the Pre-Basic program and are still limited in the activities on the scene they can participate in.

--Active – An Active member is someone at least 18 years and older who attends drills and meetings while completing a Pre-Basic program to learn about fire apparatus, their equipment, and some basic fire ground skills.
+Active: An Active member is someone at least 18 years and older who attends drills and meetings while completing a Pre-Basic program to learn about fire apparatus, equipment, and some basic fire ground skills.
 Active members may not respond to emergency incidents on fire apparatus until completing the Pre-Basic program and are still limited in the activities on scene they can participate in.

 Auxiliary: A member of the Auxiliary supports the department by assisting with event hosting and fundraising activities for the department.
 The Auxiliary also brings refreshments to the scene of extended incidents to assist with the rehabilitation of responders.

 Free Training: You can receive free firefighting, rescue, and EMS training through the Maryland Fire & Rescue Institute (including textbooks).
 These courses count as college credits through the University of Maryland.